Matthew Clarcq, Ph.D.

 Liberal Arts and Sciences: Humanities and Social Science, A.A.

-The Humanities and Social Science curriculum at Niagara County Community College includes the foundation courses for many college majors.
+The Humanities and Social Science major at Niagara County Community College includes the foundation courses for many college majors.
 The information, concepts and attitudes conveyed in these courses are easily applied to any career goal.

-The Humanities and Social Science curriculum is also appropriate for students with a more specific career direction.
+The Humanities and Social Science major is also appropriate for students with a more specific career direction.
 Careers such as architecture, childhood education, chiropractic, exceptional education, government or legal studies, management science, occupational therapy, physical therapy and secondary education begin with a liberal arts base.

-The flexibility of the Humanities and Social Science curriculum is also appropriate for students who are undecided on a career pathway and who wish to explore several academic areas.
+The flexibility of the Humanities and Social Science major is also appropriate for students who are undecided on a career pathway and who wish to explore several academic areas.
 LAHS maintains numerous Dual Admissions and Articulation agreements with many local four year colleges and universities.
 The program is also available as a distance learning option.

 Program Goals and Objectives